Who is Michael Edwards? Ex-Liverpool transfer genius set to join Man Utd

 You either pay up, or Edwards doesn't sell, it's as simple as that.

-His exit earlier this year was a huge blow for the club, who developed into one of Europe's elite sides under his tenure.
-Man Utd will hope they will return to the top too under Edwards if he joins.
+His exit in 2022 was a huge blow for the club, who developed into one of Europe's elite sides under his tenure.
+Man Utd had tried to bring in Edwards but they were ultimately put off by his salary demands.

 Never miss the next big transfer!